 Your stories are not about bragging — at least, they shouldn’t be.
 It’s all too easy to write stories about your successes and how great your product or business is, focusing only on yourself and what’s interesting to you.
 But we’ve all met that guy at a dinner party who can only talk about himself, and no one likes that guy.

 If you only focus on yourself, your storytelling will come off as self-promotion, and instead of building a connection with your audience, you’ll drive them away.
-That’s not to say that you shouldn’t tell stories about yourself at all, but remember: any success story you have is driven by the people who made you successful — your customers.
+Yes, you should tell stories about yourself, but remember: any success story you have is driven by the people who made you successful — your customers.

 Remember The Buyer’s Journey